Subspace Adversarial Training: Experiments

-\textbf{Datasets:} Three datasets are considered in our experiments: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning} and Tiny-ImageNet \cite{deng2009imagenet}.
-In all experiments, we randomly split the original training set as training and validation according to a ratio of 9:1 \cite{chen2020robust}.
+\textbf{Datasets.} Three datasets are considered in our experiments: CIFAR-10/100 \cite{krizhevsky2009learning} and Tiny-ImageNet \cite{deng2009imagenet}.
+We randomly split the original training set as training and validation set according to a ratio of 9:1 \cite{chen2020robust}.
 Due to the limited space, we place the Tiny-ImageNet results in \cref{TinyImageNet}.

-\textbf{Attack Methods:} We consider two typical types of perturbations: $\ell_\infty$ norm with radius $\epsilon=8/255$ and $\ell_2$ norm with radius $\epsilon=128/255$.
+\textbf{Attack.} We consider two typical types of adversarial perturbations: $\ell_\infty$ norm with radius $\epsilon=8/255$ and $\ell_2$ norm with radius $\epsilon=128/255$.
 For single-step AT, we focus on $\ell_\infty$ norm attack and use the recommended step size of $\alpha=1.25\epsilon$ described by Wong \etal \cite{wong2020fast}.
-For multi-step AT, by default we generate adversarial perturbations with $10$ steps attacks with step size $\alpha=2/255$ for $\ell_\infty$ norm and $\alpha=15/255$ for $\ell_2 $ norm following the setting of Rice \etal \cite{rice2020overfitting}.
-For robustness evaluation, we consider PGD-20 \cite{rice2020overfitting}, PGD-50 (with $50$ iterations and $10$ restarts) \cite{wong2020fast} and Auto-Attack, a strong and reliable attack recently proposed by \cite{croce2020reliable}, for a rigorous evaluation.
+For multi-step AT, we generate adversarial perturbations with $10$ steps attacks of step size $\alpha=2/255$ for $\ell_\infty$ norm and $\alpha=15/255$ for $\ell_2 $ norm, the standard PGD AT following the setting of Rice \etal \cite{rice2020overfitting}.
+We consider PGD-20 \cite{rice2020overfitting}, PGD-50 (with $50$ iterations and $10$ restarts) \cite{wong2020fast} and also Auto-Attack, a strong and reliable attack recently proposed by \cite{croce2020reliable}, for a rigorous evaluation on robustness.